cs-ee4841-group1/final_project/README.md

-# Utilizing modern DL techniques in Mass Spectrometry Bacterial Classifiers
+# Utilizing modern DL Techniques in Mass Spectrometry Bacterial Classifiers

 ## Project overview
 This project consists of multiple deep-learning frameworks (feed-forward neural network, convolutional neural network, and attention-based neural network) applied to MALDI-TOF mass spectrometry data from samples containing 20 different bacterial species.
 The models were evaluated for maximal cross-validation accuracy in classifying the bacterial species from the data, and an optimal framework is recommended based on the results.